DWOW: 2007–2010: Max FM

-At exactly 9:00pm of June 19, 2007 (originally planned 12:00am July 2, 2007), 103.5 presented a new format that sounded more mature akin to CHR/Top 40.
+At exactly 9:00 PM of June 19, 2007 (originally planned 12:00 MN of July 2, 2007), 103.5 presented a new format that sounded more mature akin to CHR/Top 40.
 The music covers both old and new hits with a new station name: 103.5 (initially read on air as one-oh-three and-a-half) MAX FM.
 Their slogan was "In Tune with Manila".
 The format resembles of the first iteration of 99.5 RT, which at that time was known as 99.5 Hit FM.

 In mid-2009, the station's sound shifted to a predominantly dance format, with new slogans "Move To It!" and "Manila's Leading Dance Source", introduced to emphasize as such.
 DWKX's flip to dance put them in competition with DZUR, whose direction focuses mostly on pure underground club content, as opposed to DWKX's straight-ahead broader approach.
 In addition, DWKX also became the first fully licensed commercial dance radio outlet to cover Metro Manila since the demise of 89 DMZ, whose frequency is currently occupied by rhythmic contemporary sister station Wave 891.

 On June 19, 2010, right on the third anniversary of the station, and prior to that, it underwent some minor changes, among others the line-up of DJs and their shows, the revision of how they identify themselves on-air (they dropped the "one-oh-three and-a-half Max FM" in favor of "one-oh-three point five Max FM", as the former is said to be not that much suitable for radio), and the dropping of some of its long-running local programs and foreign syndicated dance programs.

 On August 5, 2010, the jocks of Maxville made their final broadcast to give thanks to their listeners.
-Max FM resurfaced as an Internet radio station now called Global Max Radio, which was launched last October 1, 2010.
+Max FM resurfaced as an Internet radio station now called Global Max Radio, which was launched on October 1, 2010.

 2010–2013: Wow FM

-On August 23, 2010, at 5:00am which the day saw the 2010 Manila hostage crisis, the station rebranded as 103.5 Wow FM and changed to its current call letters, DWOW.
+On August 23, 2010, the station rebranded as 103.5 Wow FM and changed to its current call letters, DWOW.
 This marked TRPI's (and now Tiger 22's) first and only venture into the mainstream, mass-based market.
 Laila Chikadora was the first DJ to go on board that morning, followed by Mister Fu & other top-rated DJs.
-The station's tagline is "Lahveet!", which is the Tagalog bastardization of "Love it!".
+The station's tagline is "Lahveet!", which is the Tagalog bastardization of "Love it!" which was later replaced by "Labas Dila...
+Weeeh!".

 Following the resignation of Mr. Fu (who returned to his originating radio station Energy FM) and Francine Prieto, the remaining DJs had their final broadcast on July 17.